 In theory, any snapshot of a landscape or piece of land could simply be called a landscape photo.
 However, that doesn't mean it is a beautiful, inspiring picture that someone would frame and hang on the wall at home.
 A well-made landscape photo is less a mere recording of a place, but rather an artificial representation of it.
 Once you understand this, you see the world of landscape photography with completely different new eyes.

 What is the difference between nature and landscape photography?

 Or is there actually one?
 Well, it's difficult to really define when nature photography will transition into landscape photography and vice versa, but yes there is a gentle difference.
 All nature photography could be considered landscape photography, but not all landscape photography has to be nature photography.

 Since the naturally occurring world around us is part of the “land”, it stands to reason that nature photography, even on a tiny scale, could be viewed as a condensed form of landscape photography.

-Nature photography, however, is generally viewed as a separate type of photography, simply because the photographer focuses on what might be called "restricted environments" when taking the picture.
-Landscape photos, on the other hand, describe themselves as the representation of large-scale scenes, both natural and artificial, that can contain any elements including people, animals, structures and objects.
+However, nature photography is generally considered to be a distinct type of photography because the photographer focuses on what might be called a “constrained environment” when taking the picture.
+Landscape photos, on the other hand, are defined as depictions of large-scale scenes, both natural and man-made, that can contain any element, including people, animals, structures, and objects.

 Types of landscape photography